Jackson Hole Coronavirus Info

 - No visitors under age 18

-- Everyone MUST wash hands or use sanitizer with 60% alcohol before entering
+- All visitors must wash hands or use sanitizer with 60% alcohol before entering

-except one parent for a child and one caregiver for a patient who needs
+caregiver is allowed for a patient who needs help communicating.

 St. John’s Living Center: